aesirkth/flight-controller/doc/data-protocol.md

 Drivers:

 - Maximize the amount of data downlinked from the Rocket, by optimizing how the data packets are processed by the Flight Controller and maybe also the Ground Station
+- Be more resilient to loss of frames

 # Serial links